jonathan-opinurate/QA-ATM-Machine/USERGUIDE.md

 Logout
 ===============
 To Logout, simply direct yourself back to the options page and you will find a logout button there.
-Upon logging out your PHP session is ended and all changes are made to the database.
+Upon logging out you will be redirected to the login page.

 =============================================================================================================